guptashraddha2016/NLP---WordCloud/README.md

   # Explaination
    A word cloud is a visual representation of text for text processing, which shows the most frequent word with bigger and bolder letters, and with different colors.
-   The smaller size of the word the lesser it’s important.